alansarkar/Youtube-viewer-Bash-script/README.md

 # Youtube-viewer-Bash-script

-Watch youtube videos with runing this simple bash script <br>
+Scrape Youtube by runing this simple bash script <br>
-only 100 line bash script code simple script
+A simple and super fast scraping  script That can search youtube and get content

 This is a simple script just search what you type and then can scroll and  <br>
 go to other pages and  then select what  video you would like to watch.